GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 !!!
 Warning
     Make sure to use a separate NGINX/Load-balancing server FQDN as hostname.
-    Make sure to select OpenDJ as your LDAP choice [1].

 - A separate NGINX server is necessary because replicating a Gluu server to a different hostname breaks the functionality of the Gluu web page when using a hostname other than what is in the certificates.
 For example, if I use idp1.example.com as my host and copy that to a second server (e.g. idp2.example.com), the process of accessing the site on idp2.example.com, even with replication, will fail authentication due to a hostname conflict.
 So if idp1 fails, you won't be able to use Gluu Server effectively